 To start writing Qt code and building your projects, you must tell Visual Studio where to find the Qt version that you want to use.

 Qt VS Tools provide you with basic Qt version management that enables you to use multiple versions of Qt 5 in parallel.
-For example, Qt 5.10.1 and 5.11.0.
-When you install Qt VS Tools, the information about Qt versions is added to the user registry hive.
-So, other users will have to add a new Qt version, because no default version will be set.
+For example, Qt 5.12.5 and 5.13.1.
+You have to add at least one Qt version to be able to create Qt projects.

 To manage Qt versions: